kyma-project/busola/docs/extensibility/form-section.md

 #### Widget-specific parameters

 - **language** - a jsonata expression resolving the desired language.
-It has access to `$root` variable, containing entire resource.
+It has access to `$root` variable, containing the entire resource.

 #### Example